craqvfx/ray-tracer/README.md

 # Ray tracer

 Major TO-DOs:
-Add GUI
+- Add GUI<br>
-Output to PNG or similar format instead of PPM
+- Output to PNG or similar format instead of PPM<br>

 ## Disclaimer
 This project was made using the help of the [Ray Tracing in One Weekend Book Series](https://github.com/RayTracing/raytracing.github.io/).
 While all of the code is provided in the afore-linked github repository, I typed everything by hand and have implemented some features of my own, as is hopefully demonstrated by the commit history.

 ## Code
 ### vec3.h
 3D vector class for storing geometric vectors.
-Can be used for locations, colours, directions, offsets, etc.
+Can be used for locations, colours, directions, offsets, etc.<br>
-Describes relevant operators for operations between both scalars and other vector operands.e.g. +=, *=, +, -, etc.
+Describes relevant operators for operations between both scalars and other vector operands.e.g. +=, *=, +, -, etc.<br>
-Stores each value as a double
+Stores each value as a double<br>
 Has alias point3

 ### color.h